-Ensuring and facilitating the proper educational placement, enrollment in school, and checkout from school of foster children.

-Assisting foster children when transferring from one school to another school in ensuring proper transfer of credits, records and grades.
+- Ensuring and facilitating the proper educational placement, enrollment in school, and checkout from school of foster children. - Assisting foster children when transferring from one school to another school in ensuring proper transfer of credits, records and grades.

-School Stability: The Charter School will work with foster youth and their parent to ensure that each pupil is placed in the least restrictive educational programs, and has access to the academic resources, services, and extracurricular and enrichment activities that are available to all pupils, including, but not necessarily limited to, interscholastic sports.
+School Stability: The Charter School will work with foster youth and their parent/guardian to ensure that each scholar is placed in the least restrictive educational programs, and has access to the academic resources, services, and extracurricular and enrichment activities that are available to all scholars, including, but not necessarily limited to, interscholastic sports.
 All decisions regarding a foster youth's education and placement will be based on the best interest of the child and shall consider, among other factors, educational stability and the opportunity to be educated in the least restrictive educational setting necessary to achieve academic progress.

-Foster youth, currently migratory children and children of military families have the right to remain in their school of origin if it is their best interest.
-The Charter School will immediately enroll a foster youth, currently migratory child or child of a military family seeking reenrollment in the Charter School as the student's school of origin (subject to the Charter School's capacity and pursuant to the procedures stated in the Charter School's charter and Board policy).
+Foster youth, currently migratory children and children of military families have the right to remain in their school of origin if it is in their best interest.
+The Charter School will immediately enroll a foster youth, currently migratory child or child of a military family seeking re-enrollment in the Charter School as the scholar's school of origin (subject to the Charter School's capacity and pursuant to the procedures stated in the Charter School's charter and Board policy).
 If a dispute arises regarding a foster youth's request to remain in the Charter School as the school of origin, the foster youth has the right to remain in the Charter School pending the resolution of the dispute.
-The Charter School will also immediately enroll any foster youth, currently migratory child or child of a military family seeking to transfer to the Charter School (subject to the Charter School's capacity and pursuant to the procedures stated in the Charter School pending the resolution of the dispute.
-The Charter School will also immediately enroll any foster youth, currently migratory child or child of a military family seeking to transfer to the Charter School (subject to the Charter School's capacity and pursuant to the procedures stated in the Charter School (subject to the Charter School's capacity and pursuant to the procedures stated in the Charter School's charter and Board policy) regardless of the student's ability to meet normal enrollment documentation or uniform requirements (e.g. producing medical records or academic records from a previous school).
+The Charter School will also immediately enroll any foster youth, currently migratory child or child of a military family seeking to transfer to the Charter School (subject to the Charter School's capacity and pursuant to the procedures stated in the Charter School scharter and Board policy) regardless of the scholar's ability to meet normal enrollment documentation or uniform requirements (e.g. producing medical records or academic records from a previous school).